pokemon-it/docs/README.md

 | P8 | 5000000 | 65 |
 | P9 | 10000000 | 70 |

-- Overriding.
+- Overriding + ROI Matching
-- Base amount of % is from roi bonus.
-Mean this bonus will distribute when user claim roi bonus.
+- Reward = roi bonus * percentage, therefore this bonus will distribute only when user claim roi bonus.
 - Max directs is 30.
 Exclude direct with biggest sales and sum the rest (29 directs) to determine user's rank.
 - Upline will not entitle if pass up roi bonus is from direct with biggest sales.